aneasystone/github-trending/README.md

 ## Css

+* 【2025-07-12】[jensimmons / cssremedy](https://github.com/jensimmons/cssremedy) - Start your project with a remedy for the technical debt of CSS.
 * 【2025-07-10】[tanabe / markdown-live-preview](https://github.com/tanabe/markdown-live-preview) - markdown editor with live preview
 * 【2025-07-09】[sapthesh / Birthday](https://github.com/sapthesh/Birthday) - The Customizable Birthday Web Template is a versatile and user-friendly website template designed to celebrate birthdays in a fun and personalized way.
 * 【2025-07-08】[MicrosoftDocs / Azure-RMSDocs](https://github.com/MicrosoftDocs/Azure-RMSDocs) - Public content repo for Azure RMS content in OPS